We specialize in the full lifecycle of secure quantum-resilient systems.

 Algorithms Design

-We develop advanced variants of code-based cryptosystems that remain resilient against quantum attacks.
-Our work includes a novel adaptation of the McEliece cryptosystem using non-binary Orthogonal Latin Square Codes (OLSC), significantly reducing complexity and key size.
+We develop advanced variants of quantum resilient code-based and lattice-base cryptosystems.
+Our work includes a novel adaptation of the McEliece cryptosystem using non-binary Orthogonal Latin Square Codes (OLSC), and a Group Key Establishment Extension of Crystal Kyber (FIPS 203)

 Learn More